-If you downgrade from G Suite Enterprise to G Suite Basic, you lose access to the features listed here as well as the ones listed in Downgrading from G Suite Business.
+If you downgrade from G Suite Enterprise to Basic, you lose access to the features listed here as well as the ones listed below in Downgrading from G Suite Business.

-- Data loss prevention—You won’t be able to define rules that protect privacy and prevent users from sharing sensitive content in Google Drive or Google Team Drive with people outside your organization.
+- Data loss prevention—You can’t define rules that protect privacy and prevent users from sharing sensitive content in Google Drive with people outside your organization.

 - Security and business controls—You lose the ability to monitor sensitive content in emails, files, and images, as well as to secure accounts and email with security keys and S/MIME encryption.

-If you downgrade from G Suite Business to G Suite Basic, you lose access to these features and services:
+If you downgrade from G Suite Business to Basic, you lose access to these features and services:

 - Storage capacity—Users will have 30 GB of storage instead of unlimited storage.
-You keep any storage promotions you had before upgrading to G Suite Business.
+You keep any storage promotions you had before downgrading from G Suite Business.
 However, if you or users purchased other storage, it isn’t automatically restored.
-Learn how to prevent storage restrictions on Gmail, Google Drive, and Google Photos that can occur after you downgrade, see below, Prevent storage restrictions.
+To prevent storage restrictions on Gmail, Google Drive, and Google Photos that can occur after you downgrade, see below, Prevent storage restrictions.

 - Some administrative controls—You can’t access advanced audit, reporting, sharing, Drive custom alerts, and other administrative controls that are available only with G Suite Business.

-- Organization-specific settings—If you’ve applied Drive settings to specific organizational units, everyone in your organization inherits the settings of your top-level organization, but the organizational structure itself isn’t changed.
+- Organization-specific settings—If you’ve applied Drive settings to specific organizational units, everyone in your organization inherits the settings of your top-level organizational unit, but the organizational structure itself isn’t changed.

 Verify users’ storage doesn’t exceed 30 GB